ststefa/terrasplunk/README.md

 }
 ```

 While the structure is deterministic, the sort order is not.
-I.e. there is no guarantee in which order the tenants, shared or stages will appear in the output.
+I.e.there is no guarantee in which order the tenants, shared or stages will appear in the output.

 A provisioning process can consume the json data from stdin and apply its parsing logic to extract required information.

 ## Contributing

-For any suggestion, improvment, correction, etc. open a branch with a descriptive name (which explains the goal of the update) and assign it to a repo maintainer.
+For any suggestion, improvment, correction, etc.open a branch with a descriptive name (which explains the goal of the update) and assign it to a repo maintainer.

 Otherwise, if you don't feel brave enough to edit code (this shouldn't be the case :simple_smile:), open an issue and assign it to a repo maintainer.